decyphertek-io/decyphertek-io.github.io/docs/index.md

 * Unattended Upgrades patching
 * Auditd Logging

+* Flatcar Linux Stable Builds:
+* Immutable OS
+* Latest Docker images

 ## [Read The Docs](https://decyphertek.readthedocs.io/en/latest/#)

      Decyphertek Read The Docs provides technical notes on open source technology.
 This can be useful as an AWS Marketplace customer or can be used to help troubleshoot an issue with your open source project.

 ![Decyphertek-io](https://raw.githubusercontent.com/decyphertek-io/configs/main/Logos/decyphertek-logo.png)